 Ghosts can be cute and actually quite easy to draw!

 Just draw the shape of a round silo.
 About 90% of your ghost is done, now all you need is to add two dots for the eyes and a line for the mouth.

 Want to give it a little bit more personality?
 Instead of leaving the bottom of your ghost with a straight line, give it a wavy line!

 The eyes and mouth are also very customizable!
-You can draw them bigger, smaller, with eyelashes and bright spots.
+You can draw these cute eyes bigger, smaller, with eyelashes and bright spots.

 And the same goes for the mouth!
 Draw it open, close, big or small smile, you choose.

 Even when making simple drawings there are many options to give a more unique look to your art!

 The moon is always a perfect subject for beginner artists to draw.
 By drawing the moon you get to practice your circles and curved lines!
 Drawing the outer space is always fun.

 I’ve also mentioned this one as part of my 20 Cute Drawing Ideas list, which you can check right here.